 Annual Campaign Statement: All candidate committees must file an Annual Campaign Statement for each calendar year in which the committee was not required to file election period Campaign Statements.
 The reporting period for an Annual Campaign Statement is generally the calendar year.
-For the exceptions, see the instructions to NADC Form B-1.
 The due date of an Annual Campaign Statement is January 31 of the following year or on the next business day if the 31st falls on a weekend or state holiday.

-All candidate committees running in 2024 in existence as of December 31, 2023 must file an Annual Campaign Statement for calendar year 2023 on or before January 31, 2024.
+All candidate committees running in 2025 in existence as of December 31, 2024 must file an Annual Campaign Statement for calendar year 2024 on or before January 31, 2025.